rifatoktar/content_showing_app/README.md

 # vidddy

-Content Showing UI Design with Flutter and Figma
+Content Showing App UI Design with Flutter and Figma

 You can observe to predesign process in Figma